Kotlin/kotlinx.coroutines/docs/channels.md

 <!--- TEST lines.size == 10 && lines.withIndex().all { (i, line) -> line.startsWith("Processor #") && line.endsWith(" received ${i + 1}") } -->

-Note, that cancelling a producer coroutine closes its channel, thus eventually terminating iteration over the channel that processor coroutines are doing.
+Note that cancelling a producer coroutine closes its channel, thus eventually terminating iteration over the channel that processor coroutines are doing.

 Also, pay attention to how we explicitly iterate over channel with `for` loop to perform fan-out in `launchProcessor` code.